Lynching of George and Ed Hartley: Lynching

 Sheriff E.G. Flowers was on duty in the Camden jail when he heard a knock at the door around midnight on October 20, 1922.
 When he opened the door he was overwhelmed by a mob of 20-50 people with black stockings pulled over their heads and eye holes cut out.
 While Sheriff Flowers didn't give up the keys the men of the mob quickly found where they were kept.
 The mob dragged Ed and George from their cell but not without a fight.
 At the Hugh Bivens undertakers, a post-mortem showed that Ed's arm was broken in the struggle and George was hit with a blunt object causing heavy bruising to his head.
-Vuid Hartley (the son of Ed Hartley) and Bill Conley who were in another cell were left alone.
+Void Hartley (the son of Ed Hartley) and Bill Conley who were in another cell were left alone.
 A trail of blood led police from the jail to a vacant lot, 200 yd away, where the bodies of Ed and George were discovered.
 Ed's corpse was naked with his clothes stripped off him.

-The family took possession of the bodies on Friday, October 20, 1922, hundreds of people viewed the bodies during the funeral.
-The next day they were buried at the Phifer graveyard.
+The family took possession of the bodies on Friday, October 20, 1922.
+Hundreds of people viewed the bodies during the funeral.
+The next day they were buried at the Phifer graveyard in unmarked graves.